 Gabriel injury update: Will Arsenal defender be fit to play West Ham after Champions League knock?

+Gabriel injury update: Will Arsenal defender be fit to play West Ham?

 The Brazil international was substituted after collided awkwardly with keeper David Raya during Wednesday’s win over Olympiacos

-Gabriel Martinelli put the Gunners in front but it took a stoppage-time winner from substitute Bukayo Saka to calm the nerves as Arsenal failed to put the game to bed despite a host of earlier chances.

-The nerves weren’t helped by defender Gabriel colliding awkwardly with David Raya, the keeper falling on his teammate in the second half.
+Arsenal centre-back Gabriel Magalhaes could be available to face West Ham in the Premier League on Saturday, with manager Mikel Arteta confirming he is not “too concerned” by the defender taking a knock in the Champions League in midweek.

+Gabriel, who was started all six games for Arsenal in the Premier League this season, was forced off during the second half of the 2-0 win over Olympiacos on Wednesday after colliding awkwardly with David Raya.

-Medical staff came on to help the Brazil international to his feet, and he was taken off shortly after, with summer signing Cristhian Mosquera taking his place to see out the game.
+Medical staff came on to help the Brazil international to his feet, and he was taken off shortly after, with summer signing Cristhian Mosquera taking his place to see out the win.

-Arsenal already have Kai Havertz, Noni Madueke, and Gabriel Jesus as high-profile absentees, but manager Mikel Arteta confirmed that the centre-back was taken off as a precaution.
+Arsenal already have Kai Havertz, Noni Madueke, Gabriel Jesus and new defensive recruit Piero Hincapie as high-profile absentees, but manager Arteta confirmed that the centre-back was taken off as a precaution.

 “He could carry on, but we decided not to take any [risks], really, because he's played a lot of games, he comes from a long-term injury as well, and we need to look after him.”